scop/bash-completion/doc/api-and-naming.md

 sharing a common prefix.
 For example, a function named `_comp_foo` is "allowed" to access `_comp_foo__*` where `*` does not contain any double underscores, i.e. it should not access `_comp_foo__something__*` despite the common prefix.

+Internal local variables of functions that "export" their results using a variable name that is passed in start with an underscore and do not start with `_comp`.
+The variable names that are passed in for this purpose must not start with an underscore.

 Functions with names prefixed with `_comp_xfunc_` are intended to be used through the `_comp_xfunc` function from files other than the one they are